Australian Builders Plate exemptions

-Generally, only new recreational powerboats being offered for sale to the public or being registered for the first time must have an Australian Builder's Plate (ABP).
+Recreational vessels which are being offered for sale or being registered for the first time in WA must have an Australian Builder's Plate (ABP).

 - Vessels intended for sale outside Australia.

-- Boats imported from New Zealand (most will already have an ABP fitted).
+- Vessels imported from New Zealand (most will already have an ABP fitted).

 - Commercial vessels.

 - Racing boats which are built solely for racing and are not intended by the builder for other recreational use.

 - Second hand vessels that have been previously registered in WA.